fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 So I suppose I want to make a text-based game that **incorporates interactive fiction** (more on this below), but **is essentially a sandbox RPG** set in a procedurally-generated open world that continues to evolve over time, a sort of world simulation where pretty much **anything can happen.** Towns can be founded and wiped out by floods, animals can spread disease and be hunted to extinction, a drought can cause famine and malnutrition, the nobility can intermarry, discontented peasants can rise up in revolt.

-What makes these goals anything *close* to attainable is what I've already said: **there will be no graphics** or (initially) any other assets to worry about, just text.
+What makes these goals anything *close* to attainable in my (probably deluded) mind is what I've already said: **there will be no graphics** or (initially) any other assets to worry about, just text.
 Also, **there will be no small-scale physics** because the world won't exist as a grid of small spaces like in Dwarf Fortress, but instead will be composed of various large areas or regions.
 (For example, a town could be one area, the farmlands outside the town another area, and the forest beyond it yet another area.)

 But hold on, **how can interactive fiction fit with a procedurally-generated world?** Well, the trick will be for each story to provide parameters and custom content to the world generator.
 This way, the world generator will still do its thing and the story won't have to define *every tiny detail* of its world, only the broad strokes and important details necessary to make the story work.
 (Though, a story will inevitably grind to a halt if one of its key people or places is destroyed—remember, anything can happen!
 So stories will have to provide some minimum of contingency plans in case of mishap, and getting stuck through bad luck will always be a possibility.)